adeoke/django-quarantine-workout-graphql/README.md

         self.assertMatchSnapshot(equipment_resp, 'equipment_snapshot_resp')
 ```

 A directory is created listing all the snapshots.
-On subsequent requests the resposes will be checked against these response.
+On subsequent requests, the responses will be checked against those responses.

 # Suggested Improvements

 1) Only return all user information for the currently authenticated user.
-At present the currently logged in user, or unauthenticated user will retrieve all
-user data in the response data.
-An improvement would be hide the sensitive data for all users other than the
-currently authenticated user.
+At present, the currently logged in user, or unauthenticated user will retrieve all user data in the response data.
+An improvement would be to hide the sensitive data for all users other than the currently authenticated user.
 2) Add rate limiting.
 3) Use relay for pagination.
 4) Use logging.